tableau/query-graphs/README.md

 Run git clone on the query-graphs project, install node module dependencies, and start the visualization service.
-Install also creates browserify bundles for the visualization service and for use in the Tableau Log Viewer.
+Install also creates minified bundles for the visualization service and for use in the Tableau Log Viewer.

 ```shell
 git clone https://github.com/tableau/query-graphs.git